EFTEC/BladeOneHtml/README.md

 ## Version history

+* 1.7.1 2021/02/06
+    * @item now marks the value "checked" or "selected" if the values is equals to the curent value of the parent object
+    * Bootstrap 4 CDN now it uses the version 4.6
+    * for @item and @items, the field name and idname are created automatically.
+If id is set, then it uses it.
 * 1.7 2021/01/12
     * @button now considers value as the value of argument while text the visual content.
     * It also uses in_array instead of isset.